Ankur-Khandelwal/campaign-standard.en/help/automating/using/best-practices-workflows.md

 ### Time zone

-The workflow properties allow you to define a specific time zone that will be used by default in all the its activities.
+The workflow properties allow you to define a specific time zone that will be used by default in all its activities.
 By default, the workflow's time zone is the one defined for the current Campaign operator.

 ## Activity{#activity}